 Combining virtual technologies, analytics and artificial intelligence creates the conditions to revolutionize healthcare.

-Having an enhanced understanding of the human body's complexity – from its DNA to tissues and organs to the organism as a whole – shapes a more patient-centric healthcare model.
+Enhancing understanding of the human body's complexity – from its DNA to tissues and organs to the organism as a whole – by connecting research from disparate teams around the globe

 The Living Heart Project has opened our eyes to the potential of virtual twins for healthcare, connecting global data and knowhow into 3D realistic human simulations of the human heart.

 Watch videos from our most recent symposium that brought together leaders from academia, the medical device and pharmaceutical industries, clinicians and regulators to share advances in the use of simulation for human body for development of new treatments and precision patient care.